Professor of Kinesiology

 - Higher Education Presentation at IAHPERD, “An Inquiry into the Use of Motor Learning Concepts by Sport Skill Instructors” Nov.
 2006.

-Goshen Heart Camp
+Heart Camp of Elkhart County

-The Goshen College Kinesiology Department, in consultation with multiple community agencies, conducts an annual two week summer camp designed to improve heart health in children.
+The Goshen College Kinesiology Department, in consultation with multiple community agencies, conducted a two week summer camp designed to improve heart health in children.
 The camp focuses on Elkhart County children ages 8-12 who benefit from additional physical activity and nutrition education and come from homes with limited resources.
 Each elementary school in Elkhart County is invited to nominate one or two students to receive a scholarship to attend the camp free of charge.
 This program connects Goshen College, faculty, students and community organizations with families and children.